M4rotte/docker-centreon/README.md

 Then (or if the server is already configured) MariaDB is run to listen to requests.

-The `mysqld` process is killed with SIGTERM (so is gracefuly terminated) whatever the container receive SIGINT, SIGTERM, SIGQUIT or SIGSTOP.
+The 'mysqld' process is killed with SIGTERM (so is gracefuly terminated) whatever the container receive SIGINT, SIGTERM, SIGQUIT or SIGSTOP.

+'/var/lib/mysql' is, of course, a Docker volume.

 ### Central image

-The Centreon application itself is written in PHP.
-As a downside for integration, it depends on PHP < 5.5 (NB: strictly inferior)
+The Centreon application itself is written in PHP and Perl.
+As a downside for integration, it depends on PHP < 5.5 (NB: strictly inferior).

 Running Centreon with separated PHP and Web servers, seems a bit out of hand, at least for me.
 To simplify the problem I will try to have one container with all the necessary things.
 This image will, at first, be a Centreon poller too.

 In the first place, I stick to Apache for the web server.
 Nginx may be another good choice to consider.
 I find it quite simpler to configure and operate, but being unaware of how Centreon is dependent of Apache I stay with the latter.

 Centreon, in contrast, is being built from source.
 I’m using the [sources available on GitHub](https://github.com/centreon/centreon), the branch of every component may be chosen using build arguments.